fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/Firefox/+ MOC Firefox.md

 ### [[Firefox Profile Directory]]

-1. Navigate **up two levels** in your file manager.
-You will land in your home directory and see the `.mozilla` folder.

 > [!NOTE] The Golden Folder
 > The `~/.mozilla` directory is all you need.
 To back it up, simply copy this entire folder to a safe location (like an external drive or cloud storage).
 To restore, close Firefox, delete the existing `~/.mozilla` folder on the new system, and replace it with your backup.
+Note that copy pasting the folder logs you out of some accounts, it's a security feature that some websites implement, ie when they notice the data was copied, it logs you out.

 ---